Alexisbol/ada-template-website/game.md

     text: "What's ROI?",
     answers: ["Return on Investment", "Rate of Interest"],
     comments: ["Well done!
 ROI is Return on Investment.", "Not quite.
 ROI is Return on Investment."]
   }
+  // if you want an ending where the game displays an end message here it is :
+  {
+    text: "The end",
+    answers: [],
+    comments: []
+  }
 ];